dockstore/azul/.github/ISSUE_TEMPLATE/promotion.md

 ---
-name: Promotion pull request
+name: Promotion
-about: Issue template for promoting changes to stable deployments
+about: Issue template for promoting changes to stable deployments on a weekly basis
 title: Promotion
 labels: -,infra,no demo,operator,orange
 type: Feature